determined-ai/determined/docs/quickstart-mdldev.rst

       The ``-f`` option is the short form of ``--follow``.

 #.
-To view the uncategorized experiments, enter your username and password.
-If you deployed locally,
-   accept the default determined username with no password and click **Sign In**:

-#.
 Enter the cluster address in the browser address bar to view experiment progress in the WebUI.
 If
    you installed locally using the ``det deploy local`` command, the URL is ``http://localhost:8080/``.
 Accept the default ``determined`` username and click **Sign In**.
 No